boycce/monastery/docs/readme.md

 * Model schema and configurations are all defined within a single object (model definition)
 * You can blacklist/exclude sensitive model fields in the model definition for each CRUD operation
 * Model population uses a single aggregation call instead of multiple queries for faster responses
-* Errors throw normalized error objects that contain the model and field name, error message etc, handy in the client
+* Errors throw normalized error objects that contain the model, field, error message etc, handy in the client

 ## Install